-Other tax consequences for AvalonBay and its stockholders
+Other Tax Consequences for AvalonBay and its Stockholders

-Our company and its stockholders may be subject to state and local taxation in various state or local jurisdictions, including those in which it or they transact business or reside.
-The state and local tax treatment of our company and its stockholders may not conform to the U.S. federal income tax consequences discussed above.
-Consequently, prospective investors should consult their own tax advisors regarding the effect of state and local tax laws on an investment in our securities.
-To the extent that we and the taxable REIT subsidiaries are required to pay federal, state or local taxes, we will have less cash available for distribution to stockholders.
+Our company and its stockholders may be subject to state, local and foreign tax in states, localities or foreign countries, including those in which we or they transact business or reside.
+The state, local and foreign tax treatment of our company and its stockholders may not conform to the U.S. federal income tax consequences discussed above.
+Consequently, prospective investors should consult their own tax advisors regarding the effect of state, local and foreign tax laws on an investment in our common stock.
+To the extent that we and our taxable REIT subsidiaries are required to pay federal, state, local or foreign taxes, we will have less cash available for distribution to stockholders.

-Legislative or other actions affecting REITs
+Legislative or Other Actions Affecting REITs

-The rules dealing with U.S. federal income taxation are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Treasury Department.
+The U.S. federal income tax rules are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Treasury Department.
 No assurance can be given as to whether, when, or in what form, the U.S. federal income tax laws applicable to us and our stockholders may be enacted.
-Changes to the federal tax laws and interpretations of federal tax laws could adversely affect an investment our common stock.
+Changes to the U.S. federal income tax laws and interpretations of U.S. federal income tax laws could adversely affect an investment in our common stock.